Skip to content

 }

 All three tools detect this first constructor-based example.
-Each version also has a secure variant that reads secureText instead of text — the MessageContent constructor escapes the value with HtmlUtils.htmlEscape before storing it:
+This case has two versions — the three-deep chain above and a six-deep one below — and each has a secure variant that reads secureText instead of text.
+The MessageContent constructor escapes the value with HtmlUtils.htmlEscape before storing it:

 Profile.java